 Laurill scanned the screen.
 “Mostly just gear to help them catch us.”

 “Shit,” Avril said.
 “What is it you do?
 You seem comfortable with all this.
 Hiding laser-scalpels, hacking systems, and planning rescue missions.”

 “I figure things out.
-The world looks empty, but there are still plenty of secrets.
-People pay me to find them.”
+The world is full of secrets, and people pay me to find them.”

 “Shadow-walking must help.”

 “I was born for it.”